 Last of the three boxes on this branch is this fine little unit at the corner of Vachon and Dagmar with some paving stones to keep your shoes clean while you peruse.

-There are two fine boxes over in Overbrook.
+There are two fine boxes back over in Overbrook.
 Weave your way along a few residential streets to this fine Little Library on Queen Mary Street.

 Just a few blocks north there sits this generous little library on Ontario Street.